AshwaniKottapalli/SparkAR-Tutorial/README.md

 As you noticed, Learning SparkAR to create filters is as easy as playing a game of football or cricket.
 All you need to know are the rules and features and then you too can create filters for the masses!

-The next part is optional, if you are interested to dig deeper and add effects to our IPL filter

-## Penalty Shootout / Super Over : Adding Effects to the filter